Buddy's Beer Garden: Critical analysis and reception

+Beck and Friedwald wrote that "Buddy is not only Warner's greatest pre-Bugs Bunny authority on cross-dressing, in this particular film he's the closest thing the '30s have to Pee-Wee Herman.
+The Motion Picture Herald said "this is a very interesting short; good music and lots of laughs."

 Home media

 The cartoon is available on the Looney Tunes Golden Collection: Volume 6.
 Along with Buddy's Day Out and Buddy's Circus, it is one of only three Buddy shorts released on DVD.